josmar-crwdstffng/angular/aio/content/guide/ngmodule-faq.md

 You might see the same component listed in `declarations` and `exports`.

 While that seems redundant, these properties have different functions.
-Membership in one list doesn't imply membership in another list.
+Membership in one list does not imply membership in another list.

 *   `AppComponent` could be declared in this module but not bootstrapped.
 *   `AppComponent` could be bootstrapped in this module but declared in a different feature module.
-*   A component could be imported from another application module \(so you can't declare it\) and re-exported by this module.
+*   A component could be imported from another application module \(so you cannot declare it\) and re-exported by this module.
-*   A component could be exported for inclusion in an external component's template as well as dynamically loaded in a pop-up dialog.
+*   A component could be exported for inclusion in the template of an external component as well as dynamically loaded in a pop-up dialog.

-## What does "Can't bind to 'x' since it isn't a known property of 'y'" mean?
+## What does "Cannot bind to 'x' since it is not a known property of 'y'" mean?

-This error often means that you haven't declared the directive "x" or haven't imported the NgModule to which "x" belongs.
+This error often means that you have not declared the directive "x" or have not imported the NgModule to which "x" belongs.

 <div class="alert is-helpful">

 Perhaps you declared "x" in an application sub-module but forgot to export it.
-The "x" class isn't visible to other modules until you add it to the `exports` list.
+The "x" class is not visible to other modules until you add it to the `exports` list.

 </div>

 ## What should I import?

-Import NgModules whose public \(exported\) [declarable classes](guide/bootstrapping#the-declarations-array) you need to reference in this module's component templates.
+Import NgModules whose public \(exported\) [declarable classes](guide/bootstrapping#the-declarations-array) you need to reference in the component templates of this module.

 This always means importing `CommonModule` from `@angular/common` for access to the Angular directives such as `NgIf` and `NgFor`.